Bavencio (Avelumab)

 How It Works

-As a monoclonal antibody, Bavencio is a protein designed to recognize and attach to a specific target in the body, helping your immune system attack and destroy cancer cells.
+Bavencio is designed to recognize and attach to specific targets in the body, aiding the immune system in attacking and destroying cancer cells.

 How to Take Bavencio